-The Bureau of Justice Assistance-funded Criminal Courts Technical Assistance Project (CCTAP) offers a wide range of free and cost-share services to criminal courts and related judicial system agencies.
-The CCTAP services are provided by senior judicial system practitioners and related professionals and include:
+The Bureau of Justice Assistance-funded Criminal Courts Technical Assistance Project (CCTAP) has offered a wide range of free and cost-share services to criminal courts and related judicial system agencies.
+The CCTAP services have been provided by senior judicial system practitioners and related professionals and include:

 - On-site consultation by senior practitioners

 - Workshops for judges and court and justice agency personnel